Playing in a Cross Wind

 - Harder to Stop

 The ball travels much farther when you ride the wind.
-Riding the wind essentially makes the ball go as far as it would straight downwind.
-It's important to adjust how far each club goes.
-It can be anywhere from 1/2 club to 3 clubs depending on how strong the wind is.
+The ball go as far as it would straight downwind.
+It's important to adjust how far each club goes accordingly.
+It can be anywhere from 1/2 in a light breeze to as many as 3 clubs in 20 - 25mph breezes.

 The ball will curve more both in the air and on the ground after it lands.
 Be sure to adjust your aim and play for the ball to continue moving left or right when it bounces.